 You need to identify the systems in your agency.
 One way of doing this is to create a systems register listing all the business systems in use in your agency including any legacy systems.
 The register should list key details about the system including name, version, business owner and a summary of the type of information held.
 It should also indicate where systems are linked to, and relied on by, other systems.
 The details in the systems register will help you to prioritise which systems to assess.
 High-risk and/or high-value systems should have priority.

 Identifying all the systems in use will help you keep track of where you are up to with your assessments.
 If you do not have a systems register, a good place to start to identify systems would be your ICT area.
 You may also be able to draw on information from your business continuity plan, Check-up Digital assessments or information review findings.

-Systems information management plan
+System information management plan

-- should cover all relevant information about the system including software, business owners, how it will be managed over its life and details about its assessment against the framework
+- cover all relevant information about the system including software, business owners, how it will be managed over its life and details about its assessment against the framework

-- may extend to systems and technology hosted in the cloud, or via social media and mobile devices.
+- extend to systems and technology hosted in the cloud, or via social media and mobile devices.